vulcanize/ipld-eth-indexer/README.md

 ### IPFS
 Data is stored in an [IPFS-backing Postgres datastore](https://github.com/ipfs/go-ds-sql).
-By default data is writen directly to the ipfs blockstore in Postgres; the public.blocks table.
+By default data is written directly to the ipfs blockstore in Postgres; the public.blocks table.
 In this case no further IPFS configuration is needed at this time.

 Optionally, ipfs-blockchain-watcher can be configured to function through an internal ipfs node interface using the flag: `-ipfs-mode=interface`.
 Operating through the ipfs interface provides the option to configure a block exchange that can search remotely for IPLD data found missing in the local datastore.
-This option is irrelevant in most cases and this mode some disadvantages, namely:
+This option is irrelevant in most cases and this mode has some disadvantages, namely:

 1. Environment must have IPFS configured
 1. Process will contend with the lockfile at `$IPFS_PATH`